deliriousMathematician/dancingGalaxies/README.md

 24/09/24 - Created Misc Folder to Store to Archive previous beta versions in order to better merge km-Branch with main.
 Created user.py containing a compilation of user interface related code which can be adapted in future to create gui.
 - Behmoth minimal done - KC
+- Added t_span_sph and t_span_stars to renderers.
+Still alot to improve and implement (including features which are in behemoth but not yet in t_span functions) but atleast its in a presentable format which runs seamlessly with z_span.
+Created an Examples Folder containing examples for both z_span and t_span functions.
+Cleared Sandbox (except for To-Do List).
+Updated Sandbox To-Do list for each individual function. - MH